 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Thyroid nodules are lumps of abnormal cells that develop in the thyroid gland.
-Most thyroid nodules are benign, or not cancerous.
-Among pediatric patients, approximately 25% of thyroid nodules are malignant, or cancerous.
-Cancer of the thyroid is called thyroid carcinoma.
+Thyroid nodules are lumps of abnormal cells that grow in the thyroid gland.
+Most thyroid nodules are benign.
+This means they are not cancerous.

 Risk factors for childhood thyroid cancer include: